SkoolNotes/Taproot/21hist301/KBxPilgrimsAndPuritans.md

 		- could have been purposeful
 	- founded plymouth
 	- created a 2.5k com focus life in a few years
+	- not a lot of historians
 - **Puritans**
 	- term was originally derogatory
 	- arrived in 1630 on the arbella and such
 	- granted right to settle bu Charles I
 	- founded boston!
+	- lotta historians
 - formed distinct communites but interacted
 - merged into Massachusetts bay in 1691